Type of Mold You Could Find in Your Macomb County Home

 Helicomyces group: This group includes genera Helicoma, Helicomyces, and Helicosporium, all of which are closely related helical-spored fungi.
 They are common on dead and decaying wood and bark lying on the ground.
 Fungi in the helicomyces group are not known human pathogens.

-Choose Advance Restoration for Type of Mold Remediation Services in Oakland & Macomb County, MI
+Choose Advance Restoration for Type of Mold Remediation Services in St. Clair, Oakland & Macomb County, MI

 For over 10 years, Advance Restoration has been providing disaster recovery services to Chesterfield Township, Clinton Township, Macomb, Roseville, St. Clair Shores, Sterling Heights, Warren, Washington Township, Birmingham, Commerce Township, Farmington Hills, Independence Township, Novi, Orion Township, Oxford Charter Township, Rochester Hills, Royal Oak, Southfield, Troy, West Bloomfield Township, and the surrounding areas.